 The key difference is scale and control.
 While you can manage a few APIs individually, this approach quickly becomes chaotic as your organization grows.
 A platform introduces consistency, security protocols, and collaborative tools that support the entire API development process.
 It helps you build powerful and dependable applications by ensuring every API adheres to the same set of rules, making your entire iPaaS solution more robust and easier to manage.

-Key Components of an API Platform
+What Are the Core Components of an API Platform?

 A strong API platform is more than just a place to store your APIs; it’s a complete system with distinct tools that work together.
 At its core, it helps your teams build and publish APIs while giving leaders the oversight to set rules for security and governance.
 A key function is its ability to connect smoothly with the other tools your teams already depend on, like code repositories and deployment software.